pjvds/ncqrs/Samples/MyNotes/README.md

 GETTING IT UP AND RUNNING
 -------------------------

+What do you need to run this sample app?

+0. Visual Studio 2010
+1. Microsoft SQL 2005 Express or higher
+2. Microsoft MVC3

 Follow these steps to get the website running.

 0. Run BUILD.bat in the root folder (two up).